mdrights/LiveSlak/README.txt

  * The second parameter is the full pathname of the output module which will be created.

 You can copy the module you just created (minding the filename conventions for a Slackware Live module, see paragraph "Slackware Live module format") to either the optional/ or to the addon/ directory of your Live OS.
 If you copy it to the optional/ or addon/ directory of the liveslak sources then "make_slackware_live.sh" will use the module when creating the ISO image.

+=== setup2hd ===

+The fourth script:

+The "setup2hd" script enables you to install the running Live OS to the computer's local hard disk.
+The "setup2hd" is a modified Slackware installer, so you will be comfortable with the process.
+There is no 'SOURCE' selection because the script knows where to find the squashfs modules.
+After you select the target partition(s), every active module of the Live OS variant (SLACKWARE, PLASMA5, MATE, ...) is extracted to the hard drive.
+After extraction has completed, the script summarizes how many modules have been extracted.
+It will also show an example command to extract any remaining inactive or disabled modules manually.
+The final step in the installation is again the stock Slackware installer which kicks off the Slackware configuration scripts.

 ==== Creating a Live ISO from scratch ====